Traditional Key Lime Pie

 - Preheat oven to 325° F. Grease a 9-inch springform pan1 and set aside.
 (I personally like to put parchment paper on the bottom of the pan, but it's not necessary.)

 - In the bowl of a food processor, crush graham crackers into fine crumbs, about 30 seconds.
 Add sugar and melted butter.
 Process until combined, about ten 1-second pulses.

 - Transfer mixture to prepared pan.
 Press the graham cracker crumbs into the bottom and 1 inch up the sides of the pan.
 Bake for 15 minutes or until fragrant.
 Keep the oven on and let the crust cool completely.
 While the crust is baking, prepare the filling.

 Key Lime Pie Filling

 - In a large bowl, whisk egg yolks and lime zest together until the mixture turns greenish yellow, about 2 minutes.
 Add sweetened condensed milk and whisk until combined.
 Add fresh lime juice and whisk until incorporated.
 Let the mixture sit at room temperature to thicken, about 30 minutes.

 - Pour the lime filling into the graham cracker crust.
 Bake for 15 to 17 minutes or until the center is set, but still jiggles slightly.

 - Let pie cool on a wire rack until it reaches room temperature, then transfer it to the refrigerator to chill for 3 hours.

 Whipped Cream Topping

 - Place the metal bowl of a stand mixer into the freezer for 10 minutes.
 Place chilled bowl back on stand mixer with the whisk attachment.2 Turn mixer on low and add confectioners' sugar one tablespoon at a time.
 Add vanilla extract, then slowly start turning the mixer speed up to medium-high.

-- After about 3 minutes you will see the whisk leaving trails in the cream.
-Mix for 1 more minute until stiff peaks form (in other words, when the whisk is pulled out of the whipped cream a peak forms and doesn't fall).
+- After about 2 minutes you will see the whisk leaving trails in the cream.
+Mix until stiff peaks form (in other words, when the whisk is pulled out of the whipped cream a peak forms and doesn't fall).
 Avoid stopping the mixer or over-mixing the cream.